-Saferworld aims to contribute to sustainable change and lasting peace in four key ways.
+Saferworld aims to contribute to sustainable change and lasting peace in five key ways.

 We aim to:

 - Strengthen people’s security and access to justice through the development and effective delivery of responsive, accountable and locally-appropriate security and justice

 - Challenge gender norms that cause and perpetuate conflict and insecurity